Four Regions, One GEO: another big year for Regional GEOs in 2025

 The GEO Secretariat’s support helped ensure coherence with the GEO Work Programme, alignment with GEO governance and visibility beyond the regions.

-The AmeriGEO Week 2025 hosted in Colombia from 11-15 August, brought together participants from across the Americas to explore shared challenges, from droughts and floods to ecosystems and food security, engaging nearly 2,000 participants in a dynamic hybrid format.
+AmeriGEO Week 2025: Earth Intelligence for a Sustainable Future, hosted in Colombia in August, brought together participants from across the Americas to explore shared challenges from disaster resilience to food security, engaging more than 1,000 participants in a dynamic hybrid format.

 The AfriGEO Symposium 2025, held in Senegal from 6–9 October, brought together more than 300 participants, 22 African and 9 non-African countries.
 The event highlighted Earth observation as core digital infrastructure for Africa’s development, with strong emphasis on open data, knowledge-sharing and capacity building as enablers for scaling innovation.